 - 1. Knowingly possessing, using, transmitting, selling, or being under the influence of any narcotic drug, hallucinogenic drug, amphetamine, barbiturate, marijuana, alcoholic beverage (including all beer and wine substitutes with any alcoholic content), or intoxicant of any kind in or out of school, or on or off school premises.
 Use of a drug authorized by a licensed physician is not a violation of this code. - 2.
-Firing, displaying, or threatening use of firearms, explosives, or other weapons in or out of school, or on or off school premises, for any unlawful purpose. - 3.
-Setting fire to or deliberately causing damage to property in or out of school, or on or off school premises.

-- 4. Stealing or knowingly possessing stolen property in or out of school, or on or off school premises. - 5.
+Firing, displaying or threatening the use of firearms, explosives, or other weapons in or out of school, or on or off school premises, for any unlawful purpose. - 3.
+Setting fire to or deliberately causing damage to property in or out of school, or on or off school premises. - 4.
+Stealing or knowingly possessing stolen property in or out of school, or on or off school premises. - 5.
 Use of abusive language and/or vulgar, indecent language, or gestures which cause or can reasonably be foreseen as likely to cause a disruption or interference with an extracurricular activity. - 6.
 Engaging in any unlawful activity in or out of school, or on or off school premises. - 7.
 Altering computer files on hard drives, networks, or personal disks of others. - 8.
 Intentionally causing or attempting to cause physical injury or intentionally behaving in such a way as could reasonably cause physical injury to any persons in or out of school, or on or off school premises.
 Self-defense or reasonable action undertaken on the belief that it was necessary to protect some other person does not, however, constitute a violation of this provision. - 9.
-Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products of any kind or in any form, including e-cigarettes. - 10.
+Possessing, using, distributing, purchasing, or selling tobacco or nicotine-containing products of any kind or in any form.
+These products include e-cigarettes, vaping devices, and any type of look-alike products or other related products or devices associated with tobacco or nicotine use or electronic nicotine delivery system. - 10.
 Failing to comply with directions or rules of coaches or sponsors of any extracurricular activity. - 11.
 Refusing to identify himself/herself to any teacher, member of the administrative staff, or other authorized person immediately before, during, or after school, or at school-sponsored events.
 If an identification card has been issued to a student, it shall be produced if requested.